 - The WSA Recreation and Enrichment Camp is a one-week camp in Roanoke, VA for campers ages 13 - 30.
 Activities include therapeutic horseback riding, llama therapy, swimming, fishing and many other enrichment activities.
 Camp is held in late June.

 - The Whispering Trails Music Therapy Camp experience provides a 4-6 day music therapy program specifically for young children with Williams syndrome and their families each summer.
-The camp is held in Grand Rapids, MI in July.
+The camp is currently held in Oscoda, MI in July.

-- The Whispering Trails Music and Enrichment Camps provides a 7-day music and enrichment experience each August.
+- The Whispering Trails Music and Enrichment Camps provides a 7-day music and enrichment experience each August (also in Oscoda) for teens.
 Campers participate in voice, musical instrument and dance lessons as well as swimming, art, basketball and team-building sessions.
-The young adult week also includes off-site activities.

 For more information see the Camps page or contact the WSA National Office.
 Camp applications are available online during camp registration periods, or through the National office beginning in January of the camp year.